-The parties mutually agree that there shall be a Consultive Committee set up consisting of not less than four (4) members or more than six (6) members with equal representation from the Union and the contractors signatory hereto if requested by either party.
-Equal voting rights for both parties to this Agreement shall be maintained at each meeting of the Committee.
+- The parties mutually agree that there shall be a Consultive Committee set up consisting of not less than 4 Members or more than 6 Members with equal representation from the Union and the Employers signatory hereto if requested by either party.
+Equal voting rights for both parties to this Agreement shall be maintained at each meeting of the Committee. - 20.02 The objective of this Committee is to attempt to resolve problems such as Agreement obsolescence and matters not specifically outlined in this Agreement and alleged violation of this Agreement. - 20.03 In the event of an alleged violation of the Agreement which has not been settled in the Grievance Procedure and is received by the Consultive Committee it shall meet and hear the complaint within 5 working days of receiving notice prior to proceeding to Arbitration.

-- 20.02 The objective of this Committee is to attempt to resolve problems such as Agreement obsolescence and matters not specifically outlined in this Agreement and alleged violation of this Agreement. - In the event of an alleged violation of the Agreement which has not been settled in the Grievance Procedure and is received by the Consultive Committee it shall meet and hear the complaint within five (5) working days of receiving notice prior to proceeding to Arbitration. - The Consultive Committee shall render its decision within two (2) days after hearing complaints. - 20.05 The Committee shall have full powers to investigate any and all complaints, obtain such evidence as they deem necessary and recommend such action that they feel is necessary. - This Committee may agree to recommend changes to the provisions of this Agreement to provide for greater uniformity and/or conditions unique to the special needs of the industry.
-Any changes to the Agreement must be ratified by the parties signatory hereto before they are implemented. - This Committee shall have joint chairmanship, one (1) from the Union and one (1) from a signatory Contractor who will chair alternate meetings. - This Committee shall meet at least three (3) times per year or at the call of either Chairman.
+- 20.04 The Consultive Committee shall render its decision within 2 days after hearing complaints. - 20.05 The Committee shall have full powers to investigate any and all complaints, obtain such evidence as they deem necessary and recommend such action that they feel is necessary. - 20.06 This Committee may agree to recommend changes to the provisions of this Agreement to provide for greater uniformity and/or conditions unique to the special needs of the industry.
+Any changes to the Agreement must be ratified by the parties signatory hereto before they are implemented. - 20.07 This Committee shall have joint chairmanship, 1 from the Union and 1 from a signatory Employer who will chair alternate meetings. - 20.08 This Committee shall meet at least 3 times per year or at the call of either Chairman.

-ARTICLE TWENTY ONE - DRUG AND ALCOHOL POLICY
+ARTICLE TWENTY ONE - ALCOHOL AND DRUG POLICY